 Data and Methods

 We answer the three research questions using literature mapping and bibliometric analysis methods (van Eck and Waltman 2010, 2014).
-Specifically, we used a lexical search to identify relevant research (Huang et al. 2015), and we created co-citation and co-occurrence maps based on the method of “visualization of similarities” formalized in the VOSviewer software (Traag et al. 2019; van Eck and Waltman 2010), a tool commonly used to analyze bibliometric networks (Pan et al. 2018).
+Specifically, we use a lexical search to identify relevant research (Huang et al. 2015), and we create co-citation and co-occurrence maps based on the method of “visualization of similarities” formalized in the VOSviewer software (Traag et al. 2019; van Eck and Waltman 2010), a tool commonly used to analyze bibliometric networks (Pan et al. 2018).

-For the literature search, we sought to expand the scope of our database beyond that of existing systematic reviews and meta-analyses.
+For the literature search, we seek to expand the scope of our database beyond that of existing systematic reviews and meta-analyses.
 These studies generally use generic terms like “social media,” “social networking sites,” and “collective action” (Hermann et al. 2023; Lin et al. 2024; Neumayer and Rossi 2016; Pellegrini et al. 2020).
 Only a few studies include specific platforms in their search terms, limiting their searches to Facebook and Twitter (Amsalem and Zoizner 2023; Boulianne 2015; Lane et al. 2022).
-To expand coverage beyond these search approaches without compromising accuracy, we opted for a robust method developed in the context of STEM fields that uses objective thresholds to screen for additional frequent keywords and add specialized journals (Huang et al. 2015).
+To expand coverage beyond these search approaches without compromising accuracy, we opt for a robust method developed in the context of STEM fields that uses objective thresholds to screen for additional frequent keywords and add specialized journals (Huang et al. 2015).
 This method includes three stages of search term development: a core lexical search, an expanded lexical search, and a specialized journals search (Huang et al. 2015).
-We sourced the data on scholarly works from the Web of Science (WoS) core collection. a bibliographic data source recognized for its high accuracy (Visser et al. 2021).
-While the Web of Science is a proprietary database with access restrictions that constrain data sharing, the quality of alternative open source databases is still being assessed and further research is needed to assert their accuracy and coverage (Alonso-Alvarez and van Eck 2024; Culbert et al. 2025).
+We source the data on scholarly works from the Web of Science (WoS) core collection. a bibliographic data source recognized for its high accuracy (Visser et al. 2021).
+While the Web of Science is a proprietary database with access restrictions that constrain data sharing, the quality of alternative open source databases is still being assessed, and further research is needed to assert their accuracy and coverage (Alonso-Alvarez and van Eck 2024; Culbert et al. 2025).

 The core lexical search includes search terms based on existing literature reviews and scholarly definitions.
-For this initial stage, we selected keywords from prominent handbooks (Burgess et al. 2018; Della Porta and Diani 2015).
-Our core search terms for social media included social media, Facebook, and Twitter; those for social movements included social movements, collective action, protest, and contentious politics.
-We used these terms to produce a core dataset.
+For this initial stage, we select keywords from prominent handbooks (Burgess et al. 2018; Della Porta and Diani 2015).
+Our core search terms for social media include social media, Facebook, and Twitter; those for social movements include social movements, collective action, protest, and contentious politics.
+We use these terms to produce a core dataset.

 The expanded lexical search entails broadening the search beyond what exists in the literature.
 It includes retrieving frequent keywords from the core dataset and screening these using a hit ratio and a noise ratio.
 The hit ratio is a semi-automated estimate of the share of relevant studies retrieved by a candidate search term.
 The noise ratio is an estimate of the number of irrelevant results based on a manual check of a random selection of retrieved records.
-We extracted the 100 most frequent terms from the keywords and keywords plus fields of the core dataset (N=7,959).
-Removing spelling variations and generic terms, we composed a list of 81 candidate search terms and calculated their hit ratios.
-Following established thresholds (Huang et al. 2015), we included terms with a hit ratio of 70% or above.
-For candidate terms with a hit ratio between 30% and 70%, we calculated the noise ratio and included terms with a noise ratio below 50%.
-The expanded lexical search added 13 terms to our search term, including additional social media platforms such as Instagram, and YouTube.
+We extract the 100 most frequent terms from the keywords and keywords plus fields of the core dataset (N=7,959).
+Removing spelling variations and generic terms, we compose a list of 81 candidate search terms and calculate their hit ratios.
+Following established thresholds (Huang et al. 2015), we include terms with a hit ratio of 70% or above.
+For candidate terms with a hit ratio between 30% and 70%, we calculate the noise ratio and include terms with a noise ratio below 50%.
+The expanded lexical search adds 13 terms to our search term, including additional social media platforms such as Instagram and YouTube.